Sin7Y/ola-lang/docs/zh_CN/source/index.rst

 Ola Language
 ==================================
-Ola is a high-level language for implementing smart contracts.
+Olang is a high-level language for implementing smart contracts.
 From the outset it is designed to be a zk-friendly programming language.

-ola language is compiled into ola ir, which is then optimized and compiled into ola opcode, which is executed by the Ola VM.
+olang is compiled into ola ir, which is then optimized and compiled into ola opcode, which is executed by the Ola VM.

-Ola is influenced by Solidity, Rust . very easy for developers familiar with solidity and rust to get started, It is statically typed, supports complex user-defined types among other features.
+olang is influenced by solidity and rust and very easy for developers familiar with solidity and rust to get started, It is statically typed, supports complex user-defined types among other features.
 With Ola you can create contracts for a variety of uses

 The current ola language is unstable and has many features that need to be improved, so keep an eye on our progress!